jpmhouston/ClipStack/README.md

 ### Basic Usage

-1. In your source document window(s) copy using the Clipboarq shortcut (TBD).
+1. In your source document window(s) copy using the Cleepp shortcut (TBD).

 2. Repeat.\
 \
 	*The number in the menu bar icon will increment with each item copied.*

-3. In your target document window paste using the Clipboarq shortcut (TBD).\
+3. In your target document window paste using the Cleepp shortcut (TBD).\
 \
 	*Between each paste the clipboard will automatically advance to the next item that was copied in order and the number in the menu bar icon will decrement.*